Hyperion-BT/helios-book/src/advanced-concepts/index.md

 # Advanced concepts

-This chapter covers minting policies, exploits, some more complex scripts, and some recommendations for building DApps.
+This chapter covers minting policies, exploits, some more complex scripts, and some recommendations for building dApps.

 Still a work in progress...